appbaseio/Docs/content/docs/pipelines/concepts/global-vars.md

 ### Through Dashboard

-Global Variables can be created directly through the dashboard by visiting [this URL]()
+Global Variables can be created directly through the dashboard by visiting [this URL](https://dash.appbase.io/cluster/global-vars)

-> Following image will be added shortly.
+> Following image shows how a variable can be added through dashboard

 ### Through Pipeline